 Take the Proseminar and Statistics, along with an elective.
 The Proseminar is offered every semester, so you can wait a semester if your schedule is crowded.
 However, Statistics is only offered in the fall, so take it at your first opportunity.

 The Proseminar is taught separately by three faculty members.
 Each professor takes 5 classes and usually has one or two guest lecturers from the Hunter College faculty.
 The fifth class in each third of the course is usually an exam.
-The course covers a broad variety of topics, including cognitive science, social psychology and neuroscience.
+The course covers a broad variety of topics, including Cognitive Science, Social Psychology and Neuroscience.
 It is a good course to take right away because it introduces you to current work in psychology and introduces you to research and scholarship ongoing at Hunter.
-This will be a help when you start planning your thesis work.
+This will be helpful when you start planning your thesis work.

-Statistics is taught in the fall semester only.
+Statistics is only taught in the fall semester.
 It covers basic and advanced topics in data analysis and teaches some common statistical analysis via computer.
-This course is a prerequisite for Experimental Psychology, which is offered in the spring semester.
-The Experimental course will help you design your thesis research so that your data can be properly analyzed.
+This course is a prerequisite for Experimental Psychology, which is only offered in the spring.
+The Experimental Psychology course will help you design your thesis research so that your data can be properly analyzed.